yunifuchioka/opt-mimic-robot-deploy/README.md

 ```
 2. From a non-sudo user, run
 ```
-python src/robot_script/srcpy/convert_torchscript_model.py "my_trained_model"
+python src/opt-mimic-robot-deploy/srcpy/convert_torchscript_model.py my_trained_model
 ```
-Notes:
-- I recommend doing this within a python virtual environment with pytorch installed
-- The string argument is the name of the model file, without the `.pt` file extension
+I recommend doing this within a python virtual environment with pytorch installed.
+Also note that the string argument is the name of the model file, without the `.pt` file extension.

 Afterwards, my directory looks like
 ```